-When qualifying the borrower, the lender must consider monthly payments for secured loans as a debt.
-If a secured loan does not require monthly payments, the lender must calculate an equivalent amount and consider that amount as a recurring debt.
+When qualifying the member, the credit union must consider monthly payments for secured loans as a debt.
+If a secured loan does not require monthly payments, the credit union must calculate an equivalent amount and consider that amount as a recurring debt.
 Unsecured loans are unacceptable sources of funds.
 If the loan is secured by a financial asset, any repayment amount may be excluded from debt.